Mike Cameron: San Diego Padres

-After leaving the Seattle Mariners in 2004 via free agency, Cameron played his first game back in Seattle during inter-league play in May 2006.
+After leaving the Mariners in 2004 via free agency, Cameron played his first game back in Seattle during interleague play in May 2006.
 Mariners fans greeted his return with a standing ovation.

-On October 31, 2007, it was announced that he had failed a test for banned stimulants for a second time and would miss the first 25 games of the 2008 season.
-Cameron has said he believes that a supplement he took was "tainted."
+On October 31, 2007, it was announced that Cameron had failed a test for banned stimulants for a second time and would miss the first 25 games of the 2008 season.
+Cameron said that he believes that a supplement he took was tainted.
 However, given the requirement of two failed drug tests before an announcement is made, this explanation is questionable.
-He was just the second major leaguer to be suspended for a second positive test for stimulants, following Neifi Pérez.
+He was the second major leaguer to be suspended for a second positive test for stimulants, following Neifi Pérez.